thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/generatetoaddress.md

 - n: "Address"
   t: "string (base58)"
   p: "Required<br>(exactly 1)"
-  d: "The address to send the newly generated Bitcoin to"
+  d: "The address that will receive the newly generated Dash"

 {% enditemplate %}